 Even though it might not look like it on the surface, there is a major difference between dietitians and nutritionists.
-Which one you should opt for really depends on what you’re looking in a dietary professional, and what you want to use them for.
+Which one you should opt for really depends on what you’re looking in a dietary professional.
 It also depends on if you want to combine a few different professionals trained in various areas, or if you want someone who is specifically trained in the one area.
 However, both are able to guide you onto a more healthy pathway for your dietary and wellbeing goals, with one giving a more comprehensive approach than the other.

 What is a Nutritionist?